ErestorX/2D_buddha_annotation/README.md

 -   For MacOSX:

-    0. Grant all permissions on the folder "buddha_faces_annotation2"
+    0. First time: Control-click the "MACOSXlabelme.command", choose "open", a warning will appear, click "open again"

     a.
 Double-click the "MACOSXlabelme.command"